-(ii) “self-generation” means an electric generation facility primarily for the customer’s own use and not for the primary purpose of producing electricity, heat, or steam for sale to or for the public for compensation.

-(jj) “spillover” means additional reductions in energy consumption or demand by program participants, due to program influences beyond those directly associated with DSM program participation.
+(ii) “Spillover” means additional reductions in energy consumption or demand by program participants beyond those directly associated with program participation.

-(kk) “supply-side resource” means a resource that provides a supply of electrical energy or capacity, or both, to a utility.
+(jj) “Supply-side resource” means a resource that provides a supply of electrical energy or capacity, or both, to a utility.
 A supply-side resource includes the following:

 (1) A utility-owned generation capacity addition.

-(2) A wholesale power purchase from another utility or non-utility generator.
+(2) A wholesale power purchase.

 (3) A refurbishment or upgrading of an existing utility-owned generating facility.

 (4) A cogeneration facility.

 (5) A renewable resource technology.

+(6) Distributed generation.

+(kk) “Total resource cost test” means a cost-effectiveness test that eliminates the distinction between a participant and nonparticipant by analyzing whether a resource is cost-effective based on the total cost and benefit of an energy efficiency program or demand response program, independent of the precise allocation to a shareholder, ratepayer, and participant.

-(ll) “useful life” means the period of time the investment in a measure remains cost-effectively serviceable.
+(ll) “Useful life” means the period of time the investment in a measure remains cost-effectively serviceable.

-(mm) “utility” means:
+(mm) “Utility” means

-(1) a public, municipally owned, or cooperatively owned utility; or
+(1) a public, municipally owned, or cooperatively owned electric utility; or

-(2) a joint agency created under IC 8-1-2.2.
+(2) a joint agency created under IC 8-1-2.2;

+unless the utility is exempt under IC 8-1-8.5-7.

+(nn) “Utility cost test” (also known as the revenue requirements test, or program administrator cost test) means a cost-effectiveness test measuring the ratio of the utility benefits to utility costs.
 (Indiana Utility Regulatory Commission; 170 IAC 4-8-1; filed Aug 31, 1995, 10:00 a.m.: 19 IR 24; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA; readopted filed Aug 2, 2013, 2:16 p.m.: 20130828-IR-170130227RFA)

-SECTION 2.
-170 IAC 4-8-2 IS AMENDED TO READ AS FOLLOWS:
+SECTION 19.
+170 IAC 4-8-2 IS AMENDED TO READ AS FOLLOWS

-170 IAC 4-8-2 Applicability
+170 IAC 4-8-2 Energy Efficiency Plan Filing

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-10

-Affected: IC 8-1-2.2; IC 8-1-8.5; IC 8-1.5
+Affected: IC 8-1-8.5

 Sec.
-2. (a) To assist the commission in its administration Ind.
-Code § 8-1-8.5-10), this rule applies to the following:

-(1) A public, municipally owned, or cooperatively owned utility.
+2. (a) An electricity supplier shall file a request for approval of an energy efficiency plan not less than one time every three years beginning no later than December 31, 2017.

+(b) A utility applying to the commission for approval of its energy efficiency plan shall include the following information with its petition:

+(1) A description of each energy efficiency program and demand response program proposed by the utility.